supervisely/docs/enterprise/data-folder/README.md

 ### logs

-This subfolder is used by Logstash logs parsing and transforming service (`logstash` Docker container).
-The actual logs are collected via [Vector](https://vector.dev) service (`vector` Docker container).
-Logstash dumps logs in the `logs` subfolder in gzipped JSON format.
+This subfolder is used by [Vector](https://vector.dev) logs parsing and transforming service (`vector` Docker container).
+Vector dumps the logs into the `logs` subfolder in Zstandard JSON lines format.
 Logs can be easily obtained by running the `sudo supervisely troubleshoot` command.

 {% hint style="warning" %}
 By default we do not clean this folder automatically.